depp/idiotest/README.txt

     Note that if this is called from the top level of a module, all tests will be skipped.

+proc.proc(self, args, executable=None, input=None,
-get_output(cmd, input=None, cwd=None, result=0)
+          cwd=None, geterror=False())
+    Create a process object for running a process.

+    args: Process arguments, a list.
+E.g., ['cat', 'file.txt']
+    executable: Optional absolute path to executable
+    input: Program input, a string, file, or None
+    cwd: Program working directory
+    geterror: If True, stderr is captured

+proc.run(...)
+    Run a program.
+Equivalent to calling 'proc.proc', then calling 'run' and 'check_exit' on the result.

+proc.get_output(...)
     Get the output from running a program.
-Feeds the program 'input' as input, which is either a string or the name of a file prefixed with '@'.
-Runs the program in the 'cwd' directory.
-Causes the current test to fail if the exit status is anything other than 'result'.

-check_output(cmd, input=None, output=None, cwd=None, result=0)
-    Get the output from running a program and check it against the expected output.
-Behaves like get_output.
-The 'output' argument is either a string or the name of a file prefixed with '@'.
-If the program output differs form the expected output, check_output causes the current test to fail.
+Equivalent to calling 'proc.run' and returning the output of the result.

+proc.check_output(..., output=None)
+    Verify that the program output matches the reference output.
+Like the program input, the output parameter can be a string, file, or None.
+Equivalent to calling 'proc.run' and running 'check_output' on the result.

 Example test
 ------------